idrissbellil/react-native-camera/docs/RNCamera.md

 ### Text Recognition Related props

-RNCamera uses the Firebase MLKit for Text Recognition, you can read more info about it [here](https://firebase.google.com/docs/ml-kit/recognize-text).
+RNCamera uses the Google Mobile Vision frameworks for Text Recognition, you can read more info about it [here](https://developers.google.com/vision/android/text-overview).

-### `onTextRecognized`
+#### `onTextRecognized`

 Method to be called when text is detected.
 Receives a Text Recognized Event object.
-The interesting value of this object is the `textBlocks` value, which is an array of TextBlock objects.
+The interesting value of this object is the `textBlocks` value, which is an array with objects of the [TextBlock](https://developers.google.com/android/reference/com/google/android/gms/vision/text/TextBlock) properties.

 ## Component instance methods

-### `takePictureAsync([options]): Promise`
+#### `takePictureAsync([options]): Promise`

 Takes a picture, saves in your app's cache directory and returns a promise.